-This webpage provides information about the UCSF face shield project.
+This post provides information about the UCSF face shield project.
 The most current face shield model is provided below, as well as a background, production workflow, and more resources.
 The face shield project is one of many PPE-related projects being worked on by the UCSF ORIF (Organized, Rapid, Intelligent Fabrication) team in response to the COVID-19 pandemic.

 A coordinated effort is needed to supply the necessary equipment and ensure that equipment is approved for use in the healthcare environment.
 On Thursday, March 19, UCSF Clinical Technologies reached out to the Makers Lab to start manufacturing face shields for UCSF and Bay Area hospitals.
 After creating a model, workflow, and receiving approval from multiple UCSF departments, the UCSF Library is now being used to 3D print, wash, and assemble more than 300 face shields a day.
 All of the Makers Lab’s 3D printers and others from the UCSF community are being used to 3D print the face shields.